mlfmonde/cluster/dind/README.rst

 ****************

 For devs and CI, this Docker in docker (dind) setup is targetted for sandboxes and CI.
-It aims to replace cluster_lab with Salt environnements
+It aims to replace cluster_lab with Salt envs.

-* one dind instance holds one cluster
+* one dind instance represents 1 node, where this repo 'cluster' is installed on each node
-* total of 4 dind instances: 4 clusters
+* 1 sandbox/CI cluster is a total of 4 nodes: 4 dind instances

 Bootstrap
 ---------